Indian National Lok Dal: History

 In Rohtak at Chhotu Ram Stadium, INLD made the Guinness World Records for having supporters apply for 10,450 eye donations in 8 hours.
 In the 2014 Legislative Assembly election, the INLD won 19 seats and became the Opposition party in the state, earning more seats than the Congress party.
 Abhay Singh Chautala was elected as the Leader of the Opposition in the Haryana Legislative Assembly.

-On 14 April 2015, Indian National Lok Dal, Janata Dal (United), Janata Dal (Secular), Rashtriya Janata Dal, Samajwadi Party, and Samajwadi Janata Party (Rashtriya) announced that they would merge into a new national Janata Parivar Alliance.

 Jannayak Janta Party emerged from a split in the Indian National Lok Dal (INLD) which itself had been caused by infighting among the Chautala family.
 An INLD rally at Gohana in October 2018 had seen heckling of Abhay Chautala, a son of INLD leader Om Prakash Chautala for which Dushyant Chautala, a grandson, and his younger brother, Digvijay Chautala, were blamed.
 The JJP was formally launched at a rally in Jind in December 2018 by Dushyant Chautala who held a seat in the Lok Sabha of the national Parliament of India, from when he was an INLD member.

 For the 2019 Haryana Legislative Assembly election, they forged an alliance with Shiromani Akali Dal.
 Previously, both parties fought elections together but their alliance fell in 2017 over the issue of the Sutlej Yamuna link canal.
 Abhay Singh Chautala was elected as the lone MLA of the party.

-On 27 January 2021, Abhay Singh Chautala had resigned as the only MLA from the party citing the BJP-led Union government's refusal to accept farmers’ demands.
+On 27 January 2021, Abhay Singh Chautala had resigned as the only MLA from the party citing the BJP-led Union government's refusal to accept farmers' demands.
 He was later re-elected from the Ellenabad constituency in a bypoll election on 2 November 2021.

-On 25 February 2024, preceding the 2024 Indian general election, Haryana INLD State Vice-President, Nafe Singh Rathee was shot dead by unidentified gunmen who ambushed his SUV in the Jhajjar district.
+On 25 February 2024, preceding the 2024 Indian general election, Haryana INLD State Vice-president, Nafe Singh Rathee was shot dead by unidentified gunmen who ambushed his SUV in the Jhajjar district.
 Rathee and his associates were inside the vehicle when the men, who came in a car, opened fire, and fled.
 Another party leader who was travelling with him also died while two others were critically injured.

 Before the 2024 Indian general election, Abhay Singh Chautala formed an alliance with Haryana Nationalist Congress Party (SP) Chief Virender Verma to contest from the Karnal Lok Sabha constituency against Manohar Lal Khattar.
 Abhay Singh Chautala and the Indian National Lok Dal (INLD) party extended full support to Virender Verma.

 In July 2024, before the 2024 Haryana Legislative Assembly election, INLD decided to contest elections in alliance with the Bahujan Samaj Party (BSP), where the latter will contest 27 seats and the former shall contest the rest.
 The party managed to win two seats, one more than last time.